temporalio/documentation/docs/content/what-is-a-workflow-id-reuse-policy.md

 import RelatedReadList from '../components/RelatedReadList.js'

-A Workflow Id Reuse Policy determines whether the associated Workflow Execution can spawn with a particular Workflow Id if that Workflow Id has been used with a previous, and now Closed, Workflow Execution.
+A Workflow Id Reuse Policy determines whether the operation to spawn a Workflow Execution with a particular Workflow Id is successful, if that Workflow Id has been used with a previous, and now Closed, Workflow Execution.

 It is never possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution.
 A Workflow Id Reuse Policy only applies if there is a Closed Workflow Execution with the same Workflow Id within the associated Namespace's retention period.